Ripon College Cuddesdon: Bishop Edward King Chapel

 The College is home to the Bishop Edward King Chapel.
-Generously funded by the Sisters of the Communities of St John The Baptist and the Good Shepherd, who moved from Begbroke Priory to live in the College community.
+It is funded by the Sisters of the Communities of St John the Baptist and the Good Shepherd, who moved from Begbroke Priory to live in the College community.
 The 120 seat Chapel is elliptical in shape and its distinctive dog-tooth stone banding both complements the existing buildings in its material but remains very distinct in its form.
 The Chapel has a lattice-work timber frame which comprises curved laminated columns and beams to support a 13m high roof.
 It also features a series of clerestory windows, to the top of the walls, and floods the interior with light.
 The Chapel has won several awards, including: